November 16, 2020

 Don’t bother counting the number of reps you do for each combination.
 There are a lot.
 That’s all you need to know.

-You’ll see one new routine inside the Beginner, Intermediate, Advanced and Bonus categories.
-These are the main workouts you’ll be doing but you can supplement them with workouts from the Dance Cardio Library.
+These are the main workouts you’ll be doing but you can supplement them with workouts from the Elective Library.

 This is very different than most paid exercise on demand services where you have 100’s of routines to choose from at all times.